-Our trainings, technical assistance, and leadership development efforts are rooted in a theory of change, which we call an “inside/outside approach.”
+Our trainings, technical assistance, materials, and leadership development efforts are rooted in a theory of change, which we call an “inside/outside approach.”
 Our approach requires health departments to build a will to act on the social determinants of health and the root causes of inequity, including oppression and power imbalances.
 It also requires developing relationships with and mobilizing communities and government to advocate for action on health equity.

 We created HealthEquityGuide.org to showcase 25+ stories of the inside/outside approach in action and to inspire other health departments to build power for health equity.

 Ready to discuss a potential collaboration?
 Email us to schedule a conversation: email@example.com

 We offer training and technical assistance for public health practitioners and their partners to build power to advance health equity, to conduct Health Impact Assessments (HIA), and to implement Health In All Policies (HiAP) strategies.